 In a frontal or near-frontal impact of sufficient severity, the air bag sensing system detects that the vehicle is suddenly stopping as a result of a crash.
 The sensing system triggers a chemical reaction of the sodium azide sealed in the inflator.
-The reaction produces nitrogen gas, which inflates a cloth bag.
-The inflator, cloth bag, and related hardware are all part of the air bag inflator modules packed inside the steering wheel and in the instrument panel in front of the passenger.
+The reaction produces nitrogen gas, which inflates the air bag.
+The inflator, air bag and related hardware are all part of the air bag modules packed inside the steering wheel and in the instrument panel in front of the passenger.